SasView/sasview.github.io/contribute.md

 *   You must not break or destroy the work of others, and should you inadvertently do so you must accept that the onus is on you to rectify the problem with all possible haste.

 *   'He who pays the piper calls the tune'... to a large extent.
-If you want to implement some amazing new functionality in SasView and you have the skills or resources at you disposal to do so, that is great.
+If you want to implement some amazing new functionality in SasView and you have the skills or resources at your disposal to do so, that is great.
 All we ask is that you talk things through with the wider Development Team beforehand.
 After all, we might have considered - but rejected - the idea once before!
 And if not, we will certainly have insights into the best way for you to proceed!

 *   Lastly, it is everyones responsibility to help tackle the open issues on GitHub.